eslint/eslint/ISSUE_CREATE.md

 Thanks for the issue!
-We get a lot of issues, and it would help us out if you double-check to ensure you've included all of the information we need to help you.
+We get a lot of issues, so this message is automatically posted to each one to help you check that you've included all of the information we need to help you.

 Reporting a bug?
 Please be sure to include: